-- 1. The anti-two-block switch weight and cord must be attached to the jib when deployed. - 2.
-Do not lift load with the boom tip when the jib is pinned on the boom tip.
+- 1. Only use the model 1300A jib on the 1300A boom.
+Do not try to use another model's jib.
+Other model jibs can be overloaded and collapse on the 1300A boom. - The anti-two-block switch weight and cord must be attached to the jib when deployed. - Do not lift load with the boom tip when the jib is pinned on the boom tip.

-3. Operate with jib by radius when main boom is fully extended.
-If necessary, increase boom angle to maintain loaded radius.

-When radius is between points listed on capacity chart, the load shown at the next longer radius shall be used.

-4. Operate with jib by boom angle when main boom is not fully extended.
-Do not exceed rated jib capacities at any reduced boom lengths.

-When angle is between points listed on capacity chart, the load shown at next lower boom angle shall be used.

-- 5. Ensure jib is stowed correctly (Figure 4-3): - a.
+- Operate with jib by radius when main boom is fully extended.
+If necessary, increase boom angle to maintain loaded radius. - When radius is between points listed on capacity chart, the load shown at the next longer radius shall be used. - 5.
+Operate with jib by boom angle when main boom is not fully extended.
+Do not exceed rated jib capacities at any reduced boom lengths. - When angle is between points listed on capacity chart, the load shown at next lower boom angle shall be used. - 6.
+Ensure jib is stowed correctly (Figure 4-3): - a.
 Removal of swing around pins, C1, without proper installation of stow pin A and jib swing pin B, may allow jib to fall off. - b.
-Extending boom with jib stowed and failure to remove swing pins, C1, will damage unit upon extension. - 6.
+Extending boom with jib stowed and failure to remove swing pins, C1, will damage unit upon extension. - 7.
 Only swing jib into working or stowed position when boom is horizontal, stow pin A and jib swing pin B, are removed and swing pins, C1, are in place.
-Jib could swing uncontrollably if boom is not horizontal. - Crane shall be fully set up according to proper set-up procedures outlined previously when stowing or unstowing jib. - 8.
-Operate boom and turn functions very slowly and carefully when using jib since jibs can increase boom length by 50%. - 9.
-Area where jib swings around must be clear of obstructions and power lines when stowing and unstowing jib. - 10.
-Use safety glasses when pounding pins with hammer. - 11.
-Do not extend/retract boom unless boom is horizontal when stow pin A and jib swing pin B are removed during stowing or unstowing procedures. - 12.
-Always put spring clips in pins to ensure that they will stay in place. - 13.
+Jib could swing uncontrollably if boom is not horizontal. - 8.
+Crane shall be fully set up according to proper set-up procedures outlined previously when stowing or unstowing jib. - 9.
+Operate boom and turn functions very slowly and carefully when using jib since jibs can increase boom length by 50%. - 10.
+Area where jib swings around must be clear of obstructions and power lines when stowing and unstowing jib. - 11.
+Use safety glasses when pounding pins with hammer. - 12.
+Do not extend/retract boom unless boom is horizontal when stow pin A and jib swing pin B are removed during stowing or unstowing procedures. - 13.
+Always put spring clips in pins to ensure that they will stay in place. - 14.
 When the jib is stowed, the boom can not be fully retracted if a boom tip attachment option is installed.